 More detail about each substitute will be given below.
 So keep scrolling down to choose a suitable substitute for your dishes.

 Speaking of nutrition profile, nutmeg is as healthy as cinnamon.
-It is rich in antioxidants, which can protect your body from many chronic illnesses.
+It is rich in antioxidants, protecting your body from many chronic illnesses.

 Although nutmeg has a stronger taste than cinnamon, you can use it to replace cinnamon in most recipes.
 Just pay attention to the amount.
 Use ¼ teaspoons of nutmeg to replace 1 teaspoon of cinnamon in any dish.